Yoast/developer/docs/features/schema/plugins/woocommerce-seo.md

 #### Filters
 * Customize the Yoast product schema with the `wpseo_schema_product` filter.
 See [Product Schema pieces](../pieces/product.md) for more information.
+* Customize the offer part of the product schema with the `wpseo_schema_offer` filter.
+See [Offer Schema pieces](../pieces/offer.md) for more information.

 ### On checkout pages
 * Change the `@type` of the `WebPage` piece to `CheckoutPage`.